 No image stabilization

-The Aukey action camera takes 12MP photos and 4K Ultra HD 25fps video with its 170-degree HD wide-angle fisheye lens.
-It connects to the user's phone via Wi-Fi and comes with a wrist remote to make shooting moving images easier.
+The Aukey action cameras take 12MP photos and 4K Ultra HD 25fps video with its 170-degree HD wide-angle fisheye lens.
+They connect to the user's phone via Wi-Fi and come with a wrist remote to make shooting moving images easier.
 It includes a waterproof case for water sports, is lightweight and comes with 20 accessories—all for an affordable price.Read more

 Speed aside, this camera has a wide-angle lens that is perfect for getting that sports and great outdoors footage, with a continuous recording time of up to 90 minutes.

 The action cameras connect to the user’s smartphone via Wi-Fi, allowing them to control the camera even when mounted to a helmet.
 They include many different modes such as burst photos, timer photos, timelapse, and looped videos.

 It is waterproof when used with its case, up to the depth of 30 meters (98.4 ft).
 Plus the camera comes with various accessories including a bicycle bracket and helmet mount.

 To best prevent against dings, scratched and water damage, it’s best to use this waterproof case.
 This will keep it safe from rain, mud, sand, and impacts that may occur during filming.